Halsey Channels Shania Twain, Lady Gaga & More in You Should Be Sad''

 "Oh yes!
 Love it!!
 Flattered to be one of your badass idols @halsey," she tweeted.

 In addition, social media sleuths noticed she wore the same eye makeup Underwood sported in the music video for her 2018 hit "Cry Pretty" and gave nods to Aguilera's early 2000s track "Dirrty."
 But that's not all.
-Halsey even donned a long, blonde 'do a la Mother Monster.
+Halsey even donned a long, blonde 'do à la Mother Monster.

 "It's me referencing Gaga who was referencing Bianca Jagger in AHS Hotel," she tweeted.